- This story is regularly updated for relevance. Last updated: July 21, 2021

 With at least five major players for the COVID-19 vaccine in the market—AstraZeneca, Pfizer and BioNTech, Moderna, Johnson & Johnson, and NovaVax— keeping track of what’s in each formula can seem an impossible task.
-But for those who could have an allergic reaction to the vaccine they’re given, it’s worth knowing what the COVID vaccine is made of before you roll up your sleeve for the shot.
+But for those who could have an allergic reaction to the vaccine they’re given—or if someone has vaccine hesitancy—it’s worth knowing what the COVID vaccine is made of before you roll up your sleeve for the shot.

 Vaccine ingredients have stoked the fires of controversy for years, leading to anti-vaccination movements which have not spared the COVID-19 vaccines from analysis and heavy criticism.
 Immunological and vaccine experts are stating that this vaccine is safe after undergoing multiple trials, despite potential side effects.